ModelOriented/shapviz/cran-comments.md

-# shapviz 0.10.1
+# shapviz 0.10.2

 Hello CRAN team

-Today, I have pushed 0.10.0 to CRAN.
-Unfortunately, I have not correctly adapted the minimal version of its ggplot2 dependency in the DESCRIPTION, which is very important.
-This small update fixes this.

-Thank you for your understanding (and flexibility!).
+This small update fixes a mistake in a new visualization, where feature pairs appeared twice (a:b and b:a).

 ### Local checks